aritzLizoain/CNN-Image-Segmentation/README.md

 *Simulated 256×256 pixel image with a similar number of pixels belonging to each class.*

-Additionally, only 60% of  the  images  contain  glowing,  and  it  does  not  always  start  from  the first pixel.
-This way, the model does not learn that all predictions should have a glowing column, nor where should it be.

 For this project 200 [training](https://github.com/aritzLizoain/Image-segmentation/tree/master/Images/Train) and 42 [test](https://github.com/aritzLizoain/Image-segmentation/tree/master/Images/Test) images are created.

-The model IS been trained with the following hyperparameters:
+The model is trained with the following hyperparameters:
 * epochs = 100
 * batch_size = 1
 * split = 0.21